 The French Republic, also known as Fifth Republic and France, is the largest country in the European Union and boasts the second largest population.
-France has a population of over 66.81 million and an internet literacy rate of 85% (56.79 million internet users).
+France has a population of over 67.84 million, and an internet literacy rate of 85.6% (57.23 million internet users).

-The total GDP of the France is over US $2.42 trillion and with a contribution of 4.2% from the digital economy, France’s data center industry is thriving.
-Besides France’s data centers, the digital economy includes 38.929 million fixed line telephone subscriptions and 66.681 million mobile telephone subscriptions.
+The total GDP of France is over US $2.42 trillion and with a contribution of 4.2% from the digital economy, France’s data center industry is thriving.
+Besides France’s data centers, the digital economy includes 38.62 million fixed line telephone subscriptions and 70.42 million mobile telephone subscriptions.

 France contains several data center clusters throughout the country providing plenty of colocation opportunities.
 The primary colocation data center markets in France are:

-Energy is a significant issue for data centers and France has good coverage of the energy sector.
-France is energized by 25.4% renewable or green sources, with the remaining provided by fossil/nuclear fuels.
+France has good coverage of the energy sector, which is an important attribute for any data center market.
+The nation is energized by 34% renewable or green sources, with the remaining provided by fossil or nuclear fuels.
 This gives French colocation facilities significant opportunities to take advantage of green energy.
-In addition to green energy, data center consumers enjoy a range of PUE scores between 1.20 and 1.60.
-The average PUE for French data centers is 1.36.
-French colocation facilities provide over 222.84 MW of power and has a range of rack power options from 1.50 kW to 10.80 kW.
+In addition to green energy, data center consumers enjoy a range of PUE scores between 1.20 and 1.90, with the average PUE for French data centers sitting at 1.36.
+French colocation facilities provide over 2862.00 MW of power and has a range of rack power options from 1.50 kW to 10.80 kW.